Is your WordPress site stuck in maintenance mode? Don’t panic, it happens, and there is an easy fix for it.

 You may need to force show hidden files:

 How To Prevent WordPress From Getting Stuck In Maintenance Mode

 Here are some quick tips on how to prevent this from happening again:

-- Don't update too many plugins at once, it's better to update them separately as a new updates becomes available, don't wait for the updates to pile up and them update them all at once.
+Don't update too many plugins at once, it's better to update them separately as a new updates becomes available.

 Still need help?